shima-maleki/data-analytics-power-bi-report893/README.md

     - Executed SQL queries to pull in user activity metrics for external stakeholders.

+The detailed workflow and instruction can be found in [WORKFLOW_INSTRUCTIONS.md](WORKFLOW_INSTRUCTIONS.md)

 ## ✅ Outcomes & Business Impact

 This project delivered a scalable, self-service BI solution that allows business leaders and analysts to: